kubernetes/website/content/en/docs/tasks/debug-application-cluster/logging-monitoring-elk.md

 There are detailed instructions and a sample values.yaml file for the [Elasticsearch Helm Chart](https://github.com/elastic/helm-charts/tree/master/elasticsearch) and [Kibana Helm Chart](https://github.com/elastic/helm-charts/tree/master/kibana) in GitHub, here is the general workflow.

 {{< note >}}
-If you are using Minikube, you may want to consider the amount of CPU and memory avaialble to your Minikube cluster.
-We would recommend using the Minikube example [values.yaml](https://github.com/elastic/helm-charts/blob/master/elasticsearch/examples/minikube/values.yaml) and resources similar to:
-`minikube start --cpus 6 --memory 10240`
+If you are using Minikube allocate extra CPU and memory, for example: `minikube start --cpus 6 --memory 10240`
 {{< /note >}}

 ### Add the Elastic Helm repo